SEB-9-BH/intro-to-full-stack-development/the-building-blocks-of-full-stack-web-apps/README.md

 # ![Intro to Full-Stack Development - The Building Blocks of Full-Stack Web Apps](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to define the three components of a full stack: front-end, back-end, and database.
+**Learning objective:** By the end of this lesson, students will be able to define the three components of a full stack: front-end, back-end, and the database.

 ## Front-end